EmpOfThis/zappi-datafetcher/README.md

 # zappi-datafetcher
-Python 3 script to fetch information from Zappi servers, and combine this information with actual energy prices from the energyzero API, used by the Dutch 'ANWB energie' program.
-'ANWB energie' is an energy provider that uses variable tarrifs, changing every hour based on the market price of energy.
+Python 3 script to fetch information from Zappi servers, and combine this information with actual energy prices from the energyzero API.
+These prices are used by the Dutch 'ANWB energie' program.
+'ANWB energie' is an energy provider that uses variable tarrifs, changing the actual price every hour based on the market price of energy.
 Requires a Zappi charger.

 **Setup**